ivanmanan/jumblexplore/README.md

   To replicate: Create account "ivan", then delete the "ivan" account from the database, and refresh the browser - "ivan" will still exist.
 Maybe I need another authorization
+* When user logs out, and then creates a new account, query runs from previous user account instead of the new account after registration.
+Need to fix logout

 ### Current Database
 See [current database implementation](https://github.com/ivanmanan/Travel-Share/blob/master/sql/database.txt).